 If the lease is going to be expiring, then it may be in the best interest of the seller to wait until the property is vacant.
 If the tenants only have a short period of time such as a month or two left on the lease, it may be in the seller’s best interest to wait until the tenant’s lease expires to sell the property.
 Be sure to verify tenancy rights and you adhere to the tenancy rights.
 If it is required that you provide the tenant with 60 days’ notice prior to vacating the property, then provide the proper notice to the tenant.

 Vacant homes may also provide some challenges when selling as buyers may not be able to visualize living in the property, or where the furnishings will be placed.
 Homes that are occupied are generally warmer and show better.
 If a home is vacant, then any defects are going to stand out.
 Fresh paint, and ensuring the home is clean will help to make sure that the home shows well!

 What is the Showing Schedule?

-As a listing agent of properties which have had tenants, it is ideal to keep them informed about the process so they feel as they are in the know.
-Any showings I always inform the tenants and of course the seller so they are aware of the activity on the home.
-Even though it is protocol to leave a business card after a showing, not all agents do so!
+As a listing agent of properties that have had tenants, it is ideal to keep them informed about the process so they feel as they are in the know.
+All showings shall be communicated with the tenants and of course the seller so they are aware of the activity on the home.
+Even though it is the protocol to leave a business card after a showing, not all agents do so!
 I believe it is a courtesy to let the tenant/occupant of the property to leave a business card.

 Do the Tenants Prefer Accompanied Showings with Agent?